openlegend/core-rules/core/src/04-feats/01-chapter-four.md

  - **Tier 2:** Fortitude 1
  - **Tier 3:** Fortitude 2
 - **Description:** Whether through draconic heritage, a cyborg exoskeleton, or just a lifetime of conditioning, your skin is tough as nails, allowing your body to deflect blows that would cripple others.
-- **Effect:** When you are not wearing armor, you gain an armor bonus to your Guard and Toughness defenses.
-Your armor bonus is determined by your tier in this feat:
+- **Effect:** When you are not wearing armor, you gain a bonus to your Guard and Toughness defenses.
+Your bonus is determined by your tier in this feat:
  - **Tier 1** - +1 bonus to Guard and Toughness.
  - **Tier 2** - +2 bonus to Guard and Toughness.
  - **Tier 3** - +3 bonus to Guard and Toughness.